 Dog + SUP = Love

-The Mayra is a purpose-built board, and it shows.
-Although this board did not top every metric, it crushed the one that is important for its designed purpose.
+is a purpose-built board, and it shows.
+Although this board does not top every metric, it crushes the one that is important for its designed purpose.
 If you're planning on doing more than a few sun salutations out on the water and aren't planning on pushing your SUP on long-distance missions, this is the board for you.